 See MARIPOSA results, which included OS and intracranial PFS1,7

-Proactive therapy management of ARs was evaluated in dedicated clinical studies8,10
+Proactive therapy management of ARs was evaluated in dedicated clinical studies8,13

 For further information about RYBREVANT FASPRO™ and RYBREVANT®-based regimens, talk with a J&J specialist

-*Range includes patients who died or discontinued the assigned therapy without receiving 2L therapy during follow-up.11-13
+*Range includes patients who died or discontinued the assigned therapy without receiving 2L therapy during follow-up.9-11

-†EGFR mutations and MET amplification are the most common mechanisms of resistance among patients taking EGFR TKIs.15-17
+†EGFR mutations and MET amplification are the most common mechanisms of resistance among patients taking EGFR TKIs.4-6

-2L, second-line; AR, adverse reaction; MET, mesenchymal-epithelial transition; TKI, tyrosine kinase inhibitor.
+2L, second-line; AR, adverse reaction; MET, mesenchymal-epithelial transition; PFS, progression-free survival; TKI, tyrosine kinase inhibitor.

 References: